 It is my guide to "The Stuff You Should Know to Make Soup "

 When I was a kid, about once a week or so, <<<< My Mom or Her Mom >>>>

 would cook up a big pot full of some type of wonderful soup.
 Although I had my favorites, it didn't seem to matter what kind of soup they made.
 It was always amazingly good.
 It was, as it turns out...

 I could smell the wonderful aromas as soon as I came into the house.
 As soon as they told me it was ready, I would dive right in and have at least two big steaming hot bowls of it along with half a loaf of fresh, warm, crusty Portuguese bread with sweet butter.
 I would eat until I felt the food coma coming on, then waddle off to the living room couch with my belly making sloshing sounds with a thoroughly satisfied look on my face...

 Once I got older and moved out of the house, I only had the opportunity to have that great soup when I would come home for a whole weekend.
 My sister Julie always made a really tasty Split Pea with Ham soup, but I could only manage to get some of that once a year if I was lucky.

 In between times, if I was in a restaurant, I might sometimes take a chance and order soup.
-But, although there is no such thing as bad soup, restaurant soup just didn't have the same Magic and Love that you could taste in the old fashioned homemade soups that those ladies made.
+But, although there is no such thing as bad soup, restaurant soup never had the same Magic and Love that you could taste in the old fashioned homemade soups that those ladies made.